linuxserver/docker-jenkins-builder/readme/plex/README.md

 When using volumes (`-v` flags) permissions issues can arise between the host OS and the container, we avoid this issue by allowing you to specify the user `PUID` and group `PGID`.

-Ensure any volume directories on the host are owned by the same user you specify and it will "just work" &trade;.
+Ensure any volume directories on the host are owned by the same user you specify and any permissions issues will vanish like magic.

 In this instance `PUID=1001` and `PGID=1001`, to find yours use `id user` as below:

 ```
-  $ id <dockeruser>
+  $ id username
     uid=1001(dockeruser) gid=1001(dockergroup) groups=1001(dockergroup)
 ```